Tim Corbin

-Timothy Carter Corbin (born August 5, 1961) is the head baseball coach of the Vanderbilt Commodores baseball team.
+Timothy Carter Corbin (born August 5, 1961) is an American college baseball coach who is currently the head baseball coach for the Vanderbilt Commodores.
 Since becoming coach at Vanderbilt in 2003, Corbin has transformed the Commodores from a perennial Southeastern Conference doormat to an elite program.
-When he arrived in 2003, Vanderbilt had only had six winning seasons in SEC play since baseball became a scholarship sport in 1968, and had only been to three NCAA Tournaments in school history.
-Since then, they have been to all but one NCAA Tournament since 2004.
+When he arrived in 2003, Vanderbilt had only had six winning seasons in SEC play since baseball became a scholarship sport in 1968, and had only been to three NCAA tournaments in school history.
+Since then, they have been to all but one NCAA tournament since 2004.

 On June 25, 2014, he led the team to Vanderbilt's first ever men's NCAA Championship in any sport, winning the College World Series.
 In his first ten years, Corbin amassed a 411-217 record with the Commodores.
 His 2013 Commodores team set an SEC record for wins, going 26-3 in conference.
 On May 2, 2014, Corbin won his 500th game at Vanderbilt in an 8-3 victory over Missouri.

 Before coming to Vanderbilt, Corbin served as an assistant coach at Clemson for nine years and as head coach at Presbyterian for six years.
 At Clemson, he worked under head coach Jack Leggett, on the same staff with future head coaches and SEC rivals Kevin O'Sullivan and John Pawlowski.
 He coached three ACC Players of the Year and helped Clemson reach the College World Series four times (1995, 1996, 2000, and 2002).
 At Presbyterian, Corbin helped direct a program that was dormant for several years.
 He compiled a 106-138 record with the Blue Hose, which was transitioning from NAIA to NCAA Division II.
 The Blue Hose made three consecutive appearances in the South Atlantic Conference playoffs (1991–93), and Corbin earned South Atlantic Coach of the Year honors in 1990.
 In 2000, he was named the ABCA/Baseball America Assistant Coach of the Year.

 Corbin also served as manager for the USA Baseball National Team during the summer of 2006.
 He led the team to a 28-2-1 record that culminated with a gold medal finish at the FISU (International University Sports Federation) World University Championship in Havana, Cuba.
 The .919 winning percentage was the highest ever for a national team and it garnered special recognition by the United States Olympic Committee in September.
 Additionally, Corbin managed three of his Commodore players on this team: David Price, Pedro Alvarez, and Casey Weathers.

 Head coaching record

 First-round MLB draft picks coached

-At Vanderbilt, Corbin has coached nineteen players selected in the first round of the Major League Baseball Draft, including two selected first overall, and one (Kumar Rocker) selected in the first round in two different drafts.
+At Vanderbilt, Corbin has coached twenty players selected in the first round of the Major League Baseball Draft, including two selected first overall, and one (Kumar Rocker) selected in the first round in two different drafts.